matttang7/CLEF2022-Task1/task1/README.md

 ## List of Versions
+* __subtask-1a-1b-1c-1d [2022/04/22]__
+  - Test data released for all subtasks.
+  - Some fixes has been done on Turkish data (please download updated Training/Dev/DEV_Test data)

 * __subtask-1a-1b-1c-1d [2022/02/23]__
  - Training/Dev/Dev_Test data for subtasks 1a, 1b, 1c and 1d released for Arabic, Bulgarian, Dutch, and English.
 For Spanish only subtask 1a Training/Dev/DEV_Test data released.
 For Turkish Training/DEV data released.

 ## Contents of the Task 1 Directory
 In each directory, we provide task-specific zip files.
 Each zip file contains train, dev, and dev_test data released with the tweets and the labels assigned.
 We provide a single JSON file for the majority of the languages.
 The tweet id can be used to match the data between the TSV file and the JSON files.

 **Notice** Many instances in the TSV file might not have a corresponding entry in the JSON file.
 This is due to the deletion of tweets during the compilation of the datasets.